|

 This class represents access rights to connections via the "datagram"

 protocol.
-A DatagramProtocolPermission
+A DatagramProtocolPermission consists of a

 URI string but no actions list.